hkskunal077/RATIONALIZEOPS/README.md

 # RATIONALIZEOPS
-This repository contains C++ Header and C++ File, implementing standard rationalization on High precision DOUBLE numbers.
+This repository contains C++ Header and C++ File, implementing RATIONALIZATION on HIGH precision numbers, storing them in the form of pointer list.